 Entry into GUIDE follows a substantive and highly competitive application process.
 BMCC students need to have strong GPA’s, at least one writing-intensive course, and a demonstrated interest in social justice.

-In the Fall of the sophomore year at BMCC, 8 GUIDE Finalists will take one class each at Gallatin.
+In the Fall of the sophomore year at BMCC, up to 8 GUIDE Finalists will take one class each at Gallatin.
 The cost of NYU tuition, registration fees, and books for the course will be covered by Gallatin, and the course credits may be transferred back to BMCC and applied toward the AA degree.
 GUIDE Finalists will be welcomed into the Gallatin community, invited to participate in Gallatin and NYU events, and receive additional mentorship as they prepare to apply for transfer to Gallatin and other Bachelor's-degree programs.

 In the Fall of the junior year, up to 5 of these students will transfer to NYU Gallatin as GUIDE Scholars.
 These students will receive full scholarships to NYU, covering all unmet need for tuition, fees, books and, if requested, on-campus housing for the next four semesters of undergraduate study.